 The following rules apply to riders of the CATX bus transit system.
-CATX reserves the right to refuse service based on the violation of these courtesy rules in addition to those listed in CATX Policies and Procedures Manual:
+CATX reserves the right to refuse service based on the violation of these courtesy rules in addition to those listed in the CATX Policies and Procedures Manual:

 - Be ready to board when the bus arrives.